 Check Floodplain Status

 There are options for determining whether a particular property is located in a Special Flood Hazard Area, or SFHA (one percent annual chance floodplain or 100-year floodplain).
+All SFHA zone designations begin with an "A".
+Zones C, D and X are not SFHAs.

 - Large scale maps are available by clicking the desired area: